 Europe is motorcycle touring heaven.
 It’s got it all from jaw-dropping mountains to gorgeous coastal routes and everything in between.
 It’s easy to get to from the UK, easy to navigate and you’re pretty much guaranteed an epic ride.
 The only tricky thing is knowing what to take because the continent is so vast and the terrain so varied.

 But as it’s over 6 million square miles, we can’t account for every type of European tour.
 So we’ll focus on the standard couple of weeks, summer tour to mainland Europe.
 If that sounds like your trip, then your main packing focus is to go ultra-light, compact and minimal.
-If you’re after a long-term, multi-climate trip then check out this guide we wrote for round-the-world travellers:
+If you’re after a long-term, multi-climate trip then check out our RTW packing list and the complete trip checklist.

 Your trip will most likely be more about the riding than the travelling and so your set-up wants to be as light and minimalist as possible.
 That makes your packing in the morning and evening quicker, your bike easier to ride and there’s less to worry about.
 It’s easy to get caught out with too much stuff and overpack, especially if it’s your first trip…

 But this article’s job is to avoid that and provide you with a complete kit list for your European motorcycle tour with links to more in-depth guides if you fancy digging deeper.

 It completely depends where in Europe you’re going, how long you’re travelling for and the time of year you’re going.
 We’ve experienced extremes of -20C to +40C in Europe and so it’s important to take the time of year and country into consideration.

 But as mentioned above, the majority of European motorcycle tours are a couple of weeks and during summer.
 So we’ll go on that basis for this section.